 About Our RV

-We’ve been super happy with our coach.
+We’ve been very happy with our coach.
 Whether it’s due to the hundreds of hours researching and shopping around, that we chose a quality brand, that the previous owners had taken great care of it (as we do) and/or we’ve just been very lucky – ultimately we’ve found our RV to be very reliable, requiring only regular servicing, a handful of minor repairs and three larger repairs over the past couple of years.

 With all that said, here we go!